A Short History of Central Gardens’ Arboretum

 Efforts verifying the health of arboretum trees and monitoring to ensure signs remain in place are continuous.
 Committee members work in assigned teams to accomplish this.
 Future work will include updating arboretum changes on the neighborhood app and website.

 Please refer to our Trees to Consider articles, which can be helpful when selecting a tree to plant in your yard.

 Take a walking tour of the Arboretum!
-Download our free app here for your smartphone which includes a GPS-enabled tour of the entire arboretum.
 Or download our Central Gardens Arboretum materials by clicking on the following: master map, zone maps, and arboretum list.
 Print out a copy and explore the arboretum by taking a leisurely walk through the neighborhood!

 Find out more about our Tree Replacement Program here.